redisson/redisson/redisson-tomcat/README.md

    * `REDIS` - stores attributes into Redis only.
 Default mode.
    <br/>

-   `broadcastSessionEvents` - if `true` then `sessionCreated` and `sessionDestroyed` events broadcasted across all Tomcat instances and trigger all registered HttpSessionListeners.
+   `broadcastSessionEvents` - if `true` then `sessionCreated` and `sessionDestroyed` events broadcasted across all Tomcat instances and causes all registered HttpSessionListeners to be triggered.
 Default is `false`.

    `updateMode` - Session attributes update mode.
 Two modes are available:
    * `DEFAULT` - session attributes are stored into Redis only through setAttribute method.
 Default mode.